Morsinaldo/mlops2023/Python_Essentials_for_MLOps/README.md

 Para tratar isso, existem alguns gerenciadores de pacotes que facilitam o tratamento desses conflitos.
 Como sugestão, eu apresento o [Anaconda](https://anaconda.org), o [Poetry](https://python-poetry.org) e o [Python Venv](https://docs.python.org/3/library/venv.html).

+These days, cloud computing is widely used to host applications, and it comes with associated costs.
+Therefore, the fewer dependencies an application has, the better.
+In this regard, creating a virtual environment simulates a "sandbox" that contains the dependencies needed for the application to run correctly.
+Moreover, creating this environment prevents a specific library from one project from conflicting with a library from another project, for example.

+To address this, there are package managers that make handling these conflicts easier.
+As a suggestion, I present [Anaconda](https://anaconda.org), [Poetry](https://python-poetry.org), and [Python Venv](https://docs.python.org/3/library/venv.html).

 ### Command Line Interface

-A Interface de Linha de Comando (CLI) é o meio pelo qual nós executamos os scripts que estamos desenvolvendo e uma das possibilidades que esse meio abre é a passagem de parâmetros para a execução.
-Por exemplo, você pode colocar um parâmetro que define quais passos do seus pipeline o script vai executar, qual a proporção da divisão entre treinamento e teste ou até mesmo hiperparâmetros para o treinamento.
-O limite é a sua imaginação. :D

-Em geral, quando estamos aprendendo machine learning, tendemos a aprender utilizando Jupyter Notebooks.
-Eles são bastante interessantes quando estamos fazendo experimentações e, apesar de algumas plataformas como Amazon SageMaker permitirem o deploy de aplicações utilizando Jupyter Notebooks, isso não é tão comum e nem é tão eficiente.
-Portanto, uma boa prática é desenvolver scripts que possam ser executados por meio do CLI.
+The Command Line Interface (CLI) is the means by which we run the scripts we are developing, and one of the possibilities that this medium offers is the ability to pass parameters for execution.
+For example, you can include a parameter that defines which steps of your pipeline the script will execute, the proportion of the split between training and testing, or even hyperparameters for training.
+The limit is your imagination. 😃

+In general, when we are learning machine learning, we tend to use Jupyter Notebooks.
+They are quite useful when conducting experiments.
+However, despite platforms like Amazon SageMaker allowing the deployment of applications using Jupyter Notebooks, this is not very common or efficient.
+Therefore, a good practice is to develop scripts that can be executed via the CLI.

-Leitura recomendada: Data Science at the Command Line - Jeroen Jansses [1]
+Recommended reading: Data Science at the Command Line - Jeroen Jansses

 ### Clean Code Principles

-Uma vez que concordamos em escrever scripts, qual a melhor maneira de fazer isso?
-Não é apenas sair escrevendo o código como se não houvesse amanhã.
-Existem algumas boas práticas que podem ser seguidas para escrever códigos mais limpos, como por exemplo as apresentadas nos livros Clean Code in Python e Fluent Python:
+Once we agree to write scripts, what's the best way to do it?
+It's not just about writing code as if there were no tomorrow.
+There are some best practices that can be followed to write cleaner code, as presented in books like "Clean Code in Python" and "Fluent Python":

-1. Writing clean codes: utilizar *meaningful names* evitando abreviações e single letters.
-Além disso, pode-se ainda indicar o tipo da variável e utilizar nomes que descrevam da forma mais breve possível o significado daquela variável, função etc. Remember that long names are not the same as descriptive names.
+1. **Writing clean code**: Use *meaningful names*, avoid abbreviations and single letters.
+Additionally, you can indicate the variable type and use names that describe the meaning of that variable, function, etc., as concisely as possible.
+Remember that long names are not the same as descriptive names.

-2. Writing modular codes: Don't repeat yourself (DRY).
+2. **Writing modular code**: Don't repeat yourself (DRY).
 Abstract out logic to improve readability.
-Function do one thing.
-Um código modularizado também facilita os testes unitários.
+Functions should do one thing.
+Modularized code also facilitates unit testing.

-3. Refactoring: Sometimes you can modularize more your code or even reduce the execution time of your code improving internal structure without changing external functionality.
-For example, if you have a nested loop for and you can reduce the complexity using list comprehenssion or dictionaries.
+3. **Refactoring**: Sometimes, you can modularize your code further or even reduce execution time by improving the internal structure without changing external functionality.
+For example, if you have a nested loop, you can reduce complexity using list comprehensions or dictionaries.

-4. Efficient code and documentation: Knowing how to write code that runs efficiently is another essential skill in software development.
+4. **Efficient code and documentation**: Knowing how to write code that runs efficiently is another essential skill in software development.
 Note that one point is related to the other.
 The example above also applies to this one.
-When you're performing lots of different transformations on large amounts of data, this can make orders of magnitudes of difference in performance.
+When you're performing lots of different transformations on large amounts of data, this can make orders of magnitude of difference in performance.

-5. Documentation: É fundamental para quem está lendo o seu código, pois como uma pessoa que nunca viu o seu código vai poder olhar e entender de forma simples o que você fez?
-Comentários concisos de uma linha podem ser muito úteis para explicar o que aquele comando faz e docstrings para funções e classes utilizando a anotação dos tipos dos dados agilizam muito o entendimento de qual o objetivo daquela entidade.
-6. Following PEPs: Python Enhancement Proposals (PEP) é um conjunto de diretrizes e recomendações para escrever código Python de maneira mais clara, legível e consistente.
-Ele define um estilo de codificação que ajuda os desenvolvedores a produzirem um código mais organizado e de fácil compreensão.
-Destacam-se:
+5. **Documentation**: It's fundamental for someone reading your code.
+How can someone who has never seen your code before look at it and understand what you did in a simple way?
+Concise one-line comments can be very useful to explain what a command does, and docstrings for functions and classes using data type annotations greatly facilitate understanding the purpose of that entity.
+6. Following PEPs: Python Enhancement Proposals (PEP) is a set of guidelines and recommendations for writing Python code in a clearer, more readable, and consistent manner.
+It defines a coding style that helps developers produce more organized and easily understandable code.
+Some notable PEPs include:

    - [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/)
    - [PEP 3107 – Function Annotations](https://peps.python.org/pep-3107/)